 It has been announced that Tim Roe will no longer be the Hockey Director of KYHC and his departure was effective October 29.

 With the announcement of Tim’s departure came adjustments to the Wednesday Power Skate schedule, primarily to alleviate an increase of responsibilities on the coaching staff.
 After the announced schedule change, some of the coaches came up with an alternate proposal which was brought to the board for approval.
-The new proposal would better utilize our ice time on Mondays when goalies are only needing half ice instead of full ice, and also allow mites and squirts to work on powerskate drills on Mondays, instead of joining the peewees and bantams during their powerskate on Wednesdays.
+The new proposal would better utilize our ice time on Mondays when goalies are only needing half ice instead of full ice, and also allow mites and squirts to work on powerskate drills on Mondays instead of joining the peewees and bantams during their powerskate on Wednesdays.
 The board reviewed the proposal and unanimously approved the change effective immediately.

 Some coaches are looking into a possibility of doing a house plus tournament team as we did last year.
 This would be an extra tournament to be played after the conclusion of the fall/winter season and player selection will be based on coach evaluation.
 There will be additional fees associated with this tournament for any player selected who chooses to accept the invitation.
 More information will be communicated in the coming months from coaches if they choose to proceed for a House Plus team this year.

 There are a few board positions that will be up for election in March 2024 as terms are ending and/or their player is aging out of the program.
 The positions of Secretary, Registrar, and Coyote Chair will be the positions up for election.
 Although our treasurer term is until 2025, our current treasurer, Todd Johnson, will be “aging out” since his son is a senior this year.
 Adam Koronkowski is currently working with Todd on learning the position of treasurer, but there will still be a required vote for that position as well in March.
 Amanda Tatro has submitted a letter of interest for the Registrar position and the board has approved for her to begin working with our current registrar to begin learning the role – there will still be a formal vote for this position in March as well.
-If you have interest in any board positions, and meet eligibility requirements as named in the by-laws, please submit a letter of interest to the Board.
+If you have interest in any board position, and meet eligibility requirements as named in the by-laws, please submit a letter of interest to the Board.

 Reminder to all teams, there is no practices Wednesday 11/22 and Thursday 11/23 due to the Thanksgiving holiday.
 Also the week of 12/25-12/29 and 1/1 there are no practices due to the Christmas and New Years holiday.
 Practices will resume 1/2/24.